lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 	-> (hash160/hex ^)
 	"a62bc20c511af7160a6150a72042b3fff8a86646"

+Note that here we know that the compression flag in the WIF private key is set so we use `priv-key->pub-key/compressed`, [defined in a previous post][LiT:priv2pub], to get the compressed public key.

-For step 3, we first need a compressed version of our `priv-key->addr` function.
-This requires getting a compressed public key, but fortunately we've already defined a `priv-key->pub-key/compressed` in a [previous post][LiT:priv2pub].
-Here's `priv-key->addr/compressed`:
+For step 3, we already defined `priv-key->addr` above, which computes an uncompressed address, so we just need a version that computes a compressed address.
+Here's `priv-key->addr/compressed`, which uses `priv-key->pub-key/compressed`:

 [LiT:priv2pub]: http://www.lostintransaction.com/blog/2014/03/14/computing-a-bitcoin-address-part-1-private-to-public-key/ "Computing a Bitcoin Address, Part 1: Private to Public Key"